Best Dyson vacuum cleaner 2025: cordless, corded, handheld and robot models for all budgets

 Reasons to avoid

-With the V15 Detect Dyson has made some significant improvements to power and added a laser – yes a laser – to create its latest and greatest flagship vac.
-Where other cordless vacs have long had mere headlights to illuminate dark areas and reveal just how much dust lies there, Dyson uses a laser to do the same task – and the results are borderline horrifying.
+With the V15 Detect, Dyson has made substantial advancements in both power and features compared to previous models.
+Whilst most other cordless vacs have long had mere headlights to illuminate dark areas and reveal just how much dust lies there, Dyson uses a laser to do the same task – and the results are borderline horrifying.
 Still, that's good motivation to keep using this vac.

 A set of excellent cleaning heads is headed up by the laser head, which is primarily for hard floors.
 The 'High Torque' head – no laser in this one, alas – is more of an all-rounder, adjusting its suction power based on the surface it's on and, supposedly, how dirty it is.
 There's also a powered upholstery tool with a clever corkscrew design that means long pet and human hairs don't get tangled in it.
 It's also scarily proficient at sucking up charging cables, so watch out for that.

 Dyson really has thought of everything with this vacuum cleaner.
-It's the complete package, the best cordless vacuum cleaner in town, and now a T3 Award winner, to boot.
+It's the complete package, the best cordless vacuum cleaner in town, and now a T3 Award winner as well.

 Specifications